TabbyML/tabby/website/blog/2024-01-16-running-tabby-locally-with-rocm/index.md

 For those using (compatible) **AMD** graphics cards, you can now run Tabby locally with GPU acceleration using AMD's ROCm toolkit! 🎉

+ROCm is AMD's equivalent of NVidia's CUDA library, making it possible to run highly parallelized computations on the GPU.
+Cuda is open source and supports using multiple GPUs at the same time to perform the same computation.

 Currently, Tabby with ROCm is only supported on Linux, and can only be run directly from a compiled binary.
 In the future, Tabby will be able to run with ROCm on Windows, and we will distribute a Docker container capable of running with ROCm on any platform.

 ## Install ROCm